andy-goryachev-oracle/Test/doc/RichTextArea/RichTextArea.md

         RichTextArea t = new RichTextArea();
 ```

-Creating a read-only informational control should also be easy:
+Creating a view-only informational control should also be easy:

 ```java
         SimpleViewOnlyStyledModel m = new SimpleViewOnlyStyledModel();